-- The majority of swelling and bruising should be gone.
+• The majority of swelling and bruising should be gone.

-- Patients should not experience any lingering pain or soreness.
+• Patients should not experience any lingering pain or soreness.

-- Patients will be able to see (most of) their full results from surgery.
+• Patients will be able to see (most of) their full results from surgery.

-While the six-week mark is usually a definitive turning point in liposuction recovery, it’s important to note that some patients won’t see the full results from their liposuction until six months to a year after their procedure.
+While the six-week mark for cosmetic surgery is usually a definitive turning point in liposuction recovery, it’s important to note that some patients won’t see the full results from their liposuction until six months to a year after their procedure.
 This is usually due to residual swelling that takes time to completely go away.

 More intense work, on the other hand, should be put off for another week or two.
 For example, if you are on your feet all day as a teacher or salesperson, or if you work as a trainer, athlete, or similar, you may need to wait before returning to work.

-Similarly, if a large amount of fat was removed from multiple locations on your body, you may need more rest before going back to work.
+Similarly, if a large amount of excess fat cells were removed from multiple locations on targeted areas of your body, you may need more rest before going back to work.
 The good news is that no one should be able to tell that you’ve had liposuction if it is not your intention to share this fact with friends or co-workers.
-While chin liposuction will be more visible, for nearly all other areas of the body, compression garments can easily be worn beneath clothing.

 Exercise is a critical part of staying healthy.
-However, directly after liposuction, patients should avoid exercise and any other exerting physical activities.
+However, directly after liposuction, patients should avoid light exercise and any other exerting physical activities.
 This is because strenuous activities after surgery can put your health and your results at risk.

 Ultimately, it’s best practice to wait until your surgeon says it’s okay to return to a regular exercise routine.
 This usually happens after about two to three weeks.
 You will be able to take brief, gentle walks at the beginning of your recovery (more on this below), but weight lifting, running and jogging, biking, and other sports should be avoided during this time.

 Most of all, you should avoid straining your incision areas.
-Strain and tension where incisions are located is the leading reason for poor scar recovery.
+Strain and tension where incisions are located is the leading reason for poor liposuction scar recovery.
 If it is your aim to avoid the appearance of significant scarring (as it is for most patients), make a special effort to reduce tension near your incisions.

 This means avoiding bending or stretching your upper body if you’ve had liposuction around your abdomen.
 It also means avoiding activities that might make you tired and out of breath.
 Finally, do not lift anything heavy while you are in recovery from liposuction.
 Heavy lifting of weights, boxes, or even babies and children may put tension on your incisions.
 In a worst-case scenario, closed incisions may reopen, causing bleeding, pain, and excessive scarring.